evotyindia/FileFortress-Project/prototype.md

-# FileFortress - Comprehensive Project Specifications & Architecture
+# FileFortress - Ultra-Detailed Project Specifications & Architecture

 This document provides a highly detailed specification for the FileFortress project, covering brand identity, user architecture, core feature processing, and data models.
 It serves as the primary blueprint for development and understanding the application's functionality.